pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_setup/index.rst

 That's great for development, but for production, we need files on disk, shrunk as small as possible.
-There's a lot of complexity behind this, but :ref:`technology-cra` has hidden it behind an npm script:
+There's a lot of complexity behind this, but :ref:`kbbtechnology-cra` has hidden it behind an npm script:

 .. code-block:: bash